April 10, 2025

 Lightest Asolo Hiking Boot

-Hoka is the best brand for trail running shoes and lightweight hiking boots with maximum cushioning.
+HOKA is the best brand for trail running shoes and lightweight hiking boots with maximum cushioning.
 Dominating the "max cushion" niche, Hokas feature super-sized foam midsoles that make you feel like you're hiking on mini-mattresses.
 They're also known for a rocker shape that helps roll you forward into your next step.
 Not everybody loves their unique look and feel.
 However, Hoka fans love that plush cushioning, which is surprisingly supportive for its weight.
-If you're looking for lightweight footwear with as much cushioning as possible, Hokas are an obvious place to start.
+If you're looking for lightweight footwear with as much cushioning as possible, there's a good chance HOKA is the best brand for you.

-Based in Portland, Oregon, KEEN is one of the best hiking boot and hiking shoe brands for wide feet.
+Based in Portland, Oregon, KEEN is one of the best hiking boot brands for wide feet.
 Hikers like KEEN's comfort and its roomy fit with wide toe boxes.
-The brand's boots and shoes are primarily built for day hiking—backpacking and tough terrain may expose that brand's average support and durability.
-Overall, though, KEEN is a good brand for the average day hiker and for men and women who want a wide fit with a wide toe box.
+Its boots and shoes are primarily built for day hiking.
+Backpacking and tough terrain may expose that brand's average support and durability.
+Overall, though, KEEN is a good brand for the average day hiker and for men and women who want extra wiggle room for their toes.

 Best Fit